radiantearth/stac-spec/api-spec/README.md

 ### GET requests

 The POST endpoint is required for all STAC API implementations.
-The fields of the JSON object can also be used for a GET endpoint, which will be specified in full soon.
+The fields of the JSON object can also be used for a GET endpoint, which are included in the openapi specifications.
+The GET requests are designed to reflect the same fields as the POST fields, and are based on WFS 3 requests.
+It is recommended for implementations to implement both, but only POST is required.